-The Company has sales to three major customers of approximately 87% of total sales (2021 - 99.9% to one customers) for the three months ended March 31, 2022.
-Approximately 41% of sales are to the first major customer, 36% of sales are to the second major customer, and 10% of sales are to the third major customer.
-Approximately 33% of outstanding accounts receivable is from the first major customer, 54% is owing from the second major customer, and 13% is from the third major customer at March 31, 2022 (2021 - 99.5% owing from one customer).
+The Company has sales to three major customers of approximately 73% of total sales (2022 - 87% to three major customers) for the three months ended March 31, 2023.
+Approximately 45% of sales are to the first major customer, 15% of sales are to the second major customer and 13% of sales were to the third major customer (2022 - 41% of sales were to the first major customer, 36% of sales were to the second major customer, and 10% of sales were to the third major customer).
+Approximately 36% of outstanding accounts receivable is owing from the first major customer and 33% is owing from the second major customer and 0% is from the third major customer, 54% is owing from the second major customer, and 13% is from the third major customer at March 31, 2022).